Should I DIY my website or hire a professional?

 I want to provide you with all the information you need to make the best decision for you and your business.

-Below I’ll talk through the pros and cons for a DIY website vs. hiring a professional website designer.
+Below I’ll talk through the pros and cons of a DIY website vs. hiring a professional website designer.

 You find the platform you want to build your website on.
 You register your domain and find the right hosting plan.
 You establish your own site map, construct your sales funnel, write your content and find your images.
 You design your layout and construct the site on a web design platform.
 You are in charge of implementing SEO, security, testing and maintaining your website.